A system administrator backs up the full vRealize Automation installation on a regular basis.

 A complete backup includes the following components:

-Infrastructure MS SQL database.
+IaaS MS SQL database.

 PostgreSQL database.
-(Applicable only for legacy installations that do not use an appliance database.)
+(Applicable only for legacy installations that do not use an Appliance Database.)

-Software load balancers.
+Application Services load balancers.

 Load balancers that support your distributed deployment.
 Consult the vendor documentation for your load balancer for information about backup considerations.